Unlike Scrooge, we don’t get a spirit to show us what the future holds if we don’t change our ways.

 We at Realclimate have been getting a lot of calls from journalists about this paper, and some of them seem to have gone all doomsday on us.

-Indeed, the NOAA-led study is the perfect paper for someone, like say, Lou Dobbs, who can go from hard-core doubt/denial to credulous hopelessness in one breath, as he did January 30, 2009 [ (h/t ClimateScienceWatch):
+Indeed, the NOAA-led study was the perfect paper for someone, like say, Lou Dobbs, who went from hard-core doubt/denial to credulous hopelessness in one breath, as he did January 30, 2009 [(h/t ClimateScienceWatch)]:

 Let’s assume, for right now, that there is such a thing as climate change, let’s assume it’s manmade.
 What indication-what evidence do we have, what reason do we have to believe that mankind can do anything significantly to reverse it because a number of people, as you know in the last two weeks, are reported that, that, this is a 1,000-year trend irrespective of what we do.